in28minutes/spring-master-class/README.md

 Spring Framework remains as popular today as it was when I first used it 12 years back.
 How is this possible in the incredibly dynamic world where architectures have completely changed?

-Thats what we would learn during this incredible journey through Spring Framework.
-We will Learn
-- Basics of Spring Framework
-- ...
-- ...

 ### What You will learn

-- You will learn to Topic No 1
-- You will understand about Topic No 1
-- You will develop a great application

-##### Examples
-- You will learn to design and develop SOAP and RESTful web services with Spring Boot
-- You will learn the magic of Spring Boot - Auto Configuration, Spring Initializr and Starter Projects
+- You will learn the basics of Spring Framework - Dependency Injection, IOC Container, Application Context and Bean Factory.
-- You will learn to connect web services to JPA/Hibernate with Spring Boot
-- You will understand how to implement Exception Handling, Validation, HATEOAS and filtering for RESTful Web Services.
-- You will learn to use a wide variety of Spring Boot Starter Projects - Spring Boot Web, Spring Boot Web Services, Spring Boot Data JPA
+- You will understand how to use Spring Annotations - @Autowired, @Component, @Service, @Repository, @Configuration, @Primary....
-- You will learn how to version, monitor (Spring Boot Actuator) and document (Swagger) your RESTful Web Services with Spring Boot
-- You will understand the best practices in designing RESTful web services
-- You will understand about WSDL, SOAP Header, SOAP Body, SOAP Fault, XSD, JAXB and EndPoint
-- You will develop a Todo Management Application step by step with login and logout functionalities
-- You will learn to use an Annotation based approach - @RequestParam, @ModelAttribute, @SessionAttributes
-- You will understand the basics of developing a Web Application - POST, GET, HTTP, MVC Pattern
-- You will learn the basics of JSP, JSTL, EL, Spring Tag Libraries
-- You will learn some of the magic of Spring Boot
 - You will understand Spring MVC in depth - DispatcherServlet , Model, Controllers and ViewResolver
-- You will learn the magic of Spring Boot - Auto Configuration, Spring Initializr and Starter Projects
-- You will learn to develop RESTful web services with Spring Boot
-- You will learn to develop a Web Application connecting to JPA/Hibernate Step by Step with Spring MVC and Spring Boot
-- You will learn to use a wide variety of Spring Boot Starter Projects - Spring Boot Web, Spring Boot Test, Spring Boot Data JPA, Spring Boot Data REST
+- You will use a variety of Spring Boot Starters - Spring Boot Starter Web, Starter Data Jpa, Starter Test
-- You will understand Spring MVC in depth - DispatcherServlet , Model, Controllers and ViewResolver
+- You will learn the basics of Spring Boot, Spring AOP, Spring JDBC and JPA
-- You will understand how to make best use of Spring Boot Actuator and Spring Boot Developer Tools
+- You will learn the basics of Eclipse, Maven, JUnit and Mockito
-- You will learn how to externalise application configuration using Spring Boot Profiles and Dynamic Configuration
+- You will develop a basic Web application step by step using JSP Servlets and Spring MVC
-- You will understand and use the embedded servlet container options provided by Spring Boot - Tomcat, Jetty and Undertow
-- You will learn to write great Unit and Integration tests using Spring Boot Starter Test
+- You will learn to write unit tests with XML, Java Application Contexts and Mockito

 ### Requirements
 - You should have working knowledge of Java and Annotations.